🚀

 Wireframing

 I developed low-fidelity wireframes to start visualizing potential solutions, focusing on functionality over aesthetics.
-The goal was to simplify the ticket purchasing and seat upgrade process, minimizing steps and enhancing clarity.
-This approach helped create a more intuitive, efficient flow that would be easier for users to understand and navigate.
+By simplifying the ticket purchasing and seat upgrade process, we were able to minimize steps and enhance clarity, creating a more intuitive, efficient flow that was easier for users to understand and navigate.

 OLD